nadyashanarova/stripe-sklearn/README.md

 iterative gradient descent.
 This gives training dynamics that don't depend on a learning rate or a learning-rate schedule.

+Our new article "Beyond gradient descent: Yakubovich’s stripe algorithms for finite-update learning" is now officially online.
+The publisher gave us a special link for 50 days of free access (no registration required).
+You can read or download it here before September 30, 2026:
+Our personalized Share Link: https://authors.elsevier.com/a/1nbC3c8EX-r6k

+We would love to hear your feedback!

 ## What it implements

 Yakubovich formulated learning as satisfying a system of linear